Othmane-data/Netflix_Dashboard_by_SQL/README.md

 order by count_movie desc
 limit 10
 ```
+__Objective:__ Identify the top 10 actors with the most appearances in Indian-produced movies.

 15.Categorize the content based on the presence of the keywords 'kill' and 'violence' in
 the description field.
 Label content containing these keywords as 'Bad' and all other